symfony/symfony-docs/cookbook/doctrine/mapping_model_classes.rst

 .. index::
    single: Doctrine; Mapping Model classes

-How to provide model classes for several Doctrine implementations
+How to Provide Model Classes for several Doctrine Implementations
 =================================================================

 When building a bundle that could be used not only with Doctrine ORM but